Terkea/django_api_template/README.md

 # Description
 This is a Django rest-framework api template wrapped into a `docker container` along with `postgres` and `pgAdmin4`

-[django-rest-auth](https://django-rest-auth.readthedocs.io/en/latest/introduction.html) preinstalled + `facebook social auth`
+- [django-rest-auth](https://django-rest-auth.readthedocs.io/en/latest/introduction.html) preinstalled + `facebook social auth`

-[endpoints](https://django-rest-auth.readthedocs.io/en/latest/api_endpoints.html) provided by rest_auth
+- [endpoints](https://django-rest-auth.readthedocs.io/en/latest/api_endpoints.html) provided by rest_auth

-The user model has been extended using a one to one relationship, to create custom fields edit `UserProfile` and `UserSerializer`
+- The user model has been extended using a one to one relationship, to create custom fields edit `UserProfile` and `UserSerializer`

-By default username's can't be updated, to change that remove
+- By default username's can't be updated, to change that remove the following from `UserSerializer`
 ```python
 username = validated_data.pop('username', None)
 ```
-from `UserSerializer`

 ### Warning!